takalikarsonal/takalikarsonal/README.md

 About Me

-- 🎓 Currently studying Software Engineering at Northeastern University.
+- 🎓 Currently pursuing Master's in Software Engineering Systems at Northeastern University.
 - 💻 I have experience with technologies like Python, C, Java, PowerShell, and DevOps tools.
-- 🔧 Currently working on projects related to DevOps, AI, and Backend Development.
 - 👩‍💻 Previously worked as a Software Engineer at Shell India.
 - 🌱 Always learning and growing my skills, especially in Database management, Cloud Computing and Machine Learning.
+- ⚡ Fun fact, i love painting and dancing.

 Skills